Home Top Vancouver Attractions Vancouver’s Pacific National Exhibition Vancouver’s PNE Fright Nights Haunted Houses Reviews and Descriptions

 Warning: This article is not for the squeamish (and neither, obviously, is the actual Fright Nights’ attraction)!

-Vancouver’s PNE is world-famous for its haunted houses in October in the lead up to Halloween.
-At the 16-day event there are live shows, 20 different amusement rides and dozens of characters in costume wandering around the venue.
-The highlight of the event, however, is the PNE’s set of amazing haunted houses!
+Vancouver’s PNE is famous for its haunted houses in October in the run up to Halloween.
+There are live shows, about 20 different amusement rides and dozens of characters in costume wandering around the venue.
+The highlight of the event, of course, is the PNE’s set of amazing haunted houses!

 For general information about Playland at Halloween, including admission prices, click PNE Fright Nights.
 For a list of Fright Nights’ tips and to learn about the attraction’s history, click Fright Nights Tips & History.
 For a description and general review about each of the haunted houses, see below … if you dare!